Mixture priors for replication studies: Discussion

 Our method relies on the widely-used meta-analytic assumption that the distribution of effect estimates can be accurately approximated by a normal distribution with known variance, making it adaptable to a broad range of effect sizes from various data models across different research fields.
 However, this assumption becomes too strong in presence of small sample sizes and/or extreme effect size values at the boundary of the parameter space (e.g., very small or large probabilities).
-Future research could thus adapt our approach to specific data models (e.g., binomial or t-student distribution), especially in the presence of small sample sizes.
+Future research could thus adapt our approach to specific data models (e.g., binomial or Student's t distribution), especially in the presence of small sample sizes.

 In this paper, we analyze replications both individually by directly comparing each one with the original study, and simultaneously by pooling them into a unique replication without assuming heterogeneity among the replications.
 An alternative pooling approach would be to assume a hierarchical model for the replication effect sizes that incorporates potential between-replication heterogeneity with a heterogeneity variance parameter.
-However, it remains unclear how to specify this parameter or a prior distribution for it.
+Similarly, the mixture prior could be combined with a hierarchical prior in case there are multiple original studies for a replication study.
+However, in both cases, it remains unclear how to specify the heterogeneity parameter or a prior distribution for it.
 Consequently, an opportunity for future research could be to explore methods to specify a fixed value for this additional parameter or to elicit a prior distribution for it.